Small cell prostate cancer

 Coping with small cell prostate cancer

 Coping with a rare condition can be difficult, both practically and emotionally.
-Being well informed about the cancer and its treatment can help you to make decisions and cope with what happens.
+Having information can help you to make decisions and cope with what happens.
 It can also help to talk to other people who have the same condition.

-You can visit Cancer Chat – Cancer Research UK's discussion forum.
-It is a place for anyone affected by cancer to share experiences, stories and information with other people who know what you are going through.
+You can visit Cancer Chat.
+This is Cancer Research UK's discussion forum.
+It is a place for anyone affected by cancer.
+You can share experiences, stories and information with other people who are affected by cancer.

 You may also find it helpful to contact the Rare Cancer Alliance who offer support and information to people who have rare cancers.